What is a performance review? A few things.

 Performance reviews are coming up during the week of [date], and you’re a key part of making them effective and successful.

-Your direct reports should reach out to you to schedule their performance review meeting.
-If they haven’t scheduled a meeting with you by [date], please speak to them to make sure they schedule it on time.
+Reach out to your direct reports to you to schedule their performance review meeting.
+If they haven’t confirmed they’ll attend the meeting with you by [date], please speak to them to make sure they do.

-Before your meetings, please fill out the attached employee evaluation sheet.
+Before your meetings, please ensure each team member fills out the attached employee evaluation sheet.

 During the performance review, allow each direct report to lead the conversation by discussing their self-evaluation.
 From there, you’re invited to add your feedback and answer their questions.